2022

 • These systems will allow clinicians to create individualized treatment plans for patients, thereby maximizing rehabilitation benefits and avoiding costly setbacks in patient treatment.

-Safe Harbour for Military, Veteran and Family Health Research Data Patrick Martin, PhD Queen's University, The Centre for Advanced Computing IBM, Mitacs, True Patriot Love Completed
+Safe Harbour for Military, Veteran and Family Health Research Data Patrick Martin, PhD Queen's University, The Centre for Advanced Computing IBM Canada Ltd. Active

 Project Description